LostInBrittany/express-beers/step-06/README.md

 }
 ```

-And we use before writing data into the database:
+And we use before writing data into the database.
+We also need to verify that a beer with id `beer.id` doesn't exist yet in the database, to avoid creating a duplicate beer.

 ```js
 app.post('/create', async function (req, res) {